flowr-analysis/flowr/wiki/[Linting Rule] Deprecated Functions.md

 - <a href="https://github.com/flowr-analysis/flowr/tree/main/src/linter/rules/deprecated-functions.ts#L115"><code><span title="Functions to always mark as deprecated">always</span></code></a>\
 Functions to always mark as deprecated
-- <a href="https://github.com/flowr-analysis/flowr/tree/main/src/linter/rules/deprecated-functions.ts#L117"><code><span title="Functions to mark as deprecated for specific argument, argument value or version">conditionally</span></code></a>\
+- <a href="https://github.com/flowr-analysis/flowr/tree/main/src/linter/rules/deprecated-functions.ts#L121"><code><span title="Functions to mark as deprecated for specific argument, argument value or version.
+Keyed like DeprecatedFunctionsConfig.always : pkg::fn names the package the versions are checked against and matches only that one, a bare name matches any package.">conditionally</span></code></a>\
-Functions to mark as deprecated for specific argument, argument value or version
+Functions to mark as deprecated for specific argument, argument value or version.
+Keyed like
+<code>DeprecatedFunctionsConfig.always</code>
+: `pkg::fn` names the package the versions are checked against and matches only that one, a bare name matches any package.

 ### Examples